TCS+

-TCS+ is the fourth channel of Telecorporacion Salvadoreña.
-It broadcasts on UHF channel 35 and on channel 5 on cable systems.
+SV+ (styled SV+ Plus) is the fourth channel of Telecorporacion Salvadoreña.
+It broadcast on UHF channel 35 and on channel 5 on cable systems.
+Since December 15, 2025, the channel broadcasts national programs from TCS's three larger channels.

 History

 The UHF frequency (channel 35) started broadcasting experimental signals in 1997, with the proliferation of television stations on the band.
 In 2000, TCS president Juan Carlos Eserski became involved and decided to create a pilot service consisting of music videos.
 The channel, still, had no defined profile.